"We help you measure and improve your environmental impact."

 We support organisations who want to improve their global impact by providing them the data they need in order to identify where they can make a difference.
 We also help organisations measure and compare the global impact of their products.
 We do both by means of Life-Cycle Assessments (LCA).
 These are used to evaluate entire product life-cycles: from production out of raw natural resources to use and waste treatment, including inputs, outputs and emissions of every step.

 Our studies provide the following insights:

-We offer standardized and custom LCA studies for internal or public use (see below).
-We also offer economic and social sustainability assessments, and independent study reviews.
+We offer standardized and custom LCA studies for internal or public use (see below) as well as economic and social sustainability assessments and independent study reviews.

-Click here to contact our project manager, Lasse, for more information.
+Click here to contact our Lab Manager, Bruno De Wilde, for more information.
 We’ll happily try to help you identify the most suitable approach to help you measure and reduce your environmental impact!

 EPD: for commercial products (light version)

 Environmental Product Declarations (EPDs) are standardized and widely applied LCA based sustainability assessments which can be used to evaluate the environmental impact of commercial products.
 EPDs are more complete than Carbon Footprints as more diverse impact categories are assessed, but they are not as extensive as the more advanced Product Environmental Footprints.